50 Merton Street

 Results and Impact

-While Ci highlights these key results, they may not be a complete representation of Girl Guides of Canada’s results and impact.
+While Ci highlights these key results, it may not be a full representation of Girl Guides of Canada’s results and impact.
+This charity is not yet rated on impact (n/r).
+Given that the charity has no donations, Ci is not publishing a star rating on it.

 My anchor